nickarrow/ironverse/The Starforged (NickArrow)/Journals/Barille 01 - Beginnings.md

 This seems like a small time raid, and under normal circumstances, it would have been successful.
 Not today fellas.

 > Barille fires at the lead ship, his engine, and ship coming alive simultaneously.
+Hello

 ```iron-vault-mechanics
 actor name="[[Campaigns\/The Starforged\/Characters\/Barille Black\/Barille Black.md|Barille Black]]" {